 Mast Cell Tumors – Cats tend to get lumps and bumps as they age.
 Some of these can consist of white blood cells (mast cells).
 They can be benign or malignant.
 Your vet will advise you if these lumps are reason for concern and how to manage them.

-Squamous Cell Carcinoma - This type of cancer is similar to skin cancer in humans.
-The squamous cells are what make up your cats skin.
+Squamous Cell Carcinoma – This type of cancer is similar to skin cancer in humans.
+The squamous cells are what make up your cat’s skin.
 Respiratory and digestive tracts are also made up of these cells.
 These cells can develop cancer.
-Signs of this cancer can be bad breath and sores on the mouth that don't heal.
+Signs of this cancer can be bad breath and sores in the mouth that don’t heal.

 Fighting cancer in your pet starts with a trip to the vet at the first sign that things are not normal.
 If it is not ordinary, schedule an appointment for your best friend.

 What Causes a Cat to Get Really Skinny?

 Cats of all ages can lose weight.
 They do not necessarily have to be senior cats.
 Several of the above conditions can cause weight loss even though your cat eats regularly.
 The below list can cause weight loss in cats of any age.

 Parasites – Gastrointestinal parasites can cause a lot of problems in your pet, like; roundworms, hookworms and tapeworms.
 And there are the one-celled organisms, such as; Isospora sp., Giardia, Toxoplasm.
 Some parasites are barely problematic and others can be deadly.

 Your cat may experience the following symptoms if they have parasites: dull coat, coughing, diarrhea, vomiting, mucousy or bloody feces, loss of appetite, pale mucous membranes, or a potbellied appearance.
 Medication and cleanliness are the keys to getting rid of and controlling parasites in your pet’s life.